SVRourke/pantry_backend/README.md

 ## Getting Started
 ---

-> If you would like to spin up your own copy of pantry clone this repo and the [frontend repo](https://github.com) and follow the instructions below for the backend setup, and the instructions on the front end repo for the front end setup.
+> If you would like to spin up your own copy of pantry clone this repo and the [frontend repo](https://github.com/SVRourke/pantry_frontend) and follow the instructions below for the backend setup, and the instructions on the frontend repo for the front end setup.

 Clone the repository and run bundle install to install the necessary gems
 ```